The Birds Don't Sing: Music video

 An official music video premiered on October 1, 2025.
-Directed by Brendan O'Connor.
-Clipse appears in the clip, while John Legend does not.
-It shows the duo paying tribute to their late parents and visiting their Virginia-childhood home where they grew up, it also features an appearance by Virginia-native professional football quarterback Tyrod Taylor.
+Directed by Brendan O'Connor, Clipse appears in the video, while John Legend does not.
+The video opens with a clip of Pusha T lifting his son, Nigel, to place flowers at the gravesite of his grandparents.
+Throughout the music video, the duo visits their childhood home in Virginia where they grew up.
+With Pusha T rapping, family photos featuring his mother appear throughout his verse.